|Data and Statistics - Maps|

 The socioeconomic data maps are comprised of factors that affect access to health care services.
 These maps include poverty, low-income population, unemployment rate, and income inequality.
 This data is presented at the county level.

 Low Income (Below 200% FPL)

-The Health Insurance maps show the number of Medicaid enrollees by county and as a percent of the total population.
+The Health Insurance map show the number of Medicaid enrollees by county.

 Joe Tran, MPH

 Centering Pregnancy Basic Facilitation Workshop